Graves' Disease Center

 * Manifestations in connective tissue: Graves´ ophthalmopathy and dermopathy

-Smoking is weakly associated with Graves’ Disease but strongly with the development of Graves' ophtalmopathy
+Smoking is weakly associated with Graves’ Disease but strongly with the development of Graves' ophthalmopathy.

 How to make a diagnosis of hyperthyroidism

-The most cost-effective screening test is measurement of serum TSH.
+The most cost-effective screening test is the measurement of serum TSH.
 If the value is normal, the patient is very unlikely to have hyperthyroidism.
 The serum TSH concentration alone cannot determine the degree of biochemical hyperthyroidism; serum free T4 and T3 are required to provide this information.
-Typically, the thyroid hormone level is high and the TSH level is low.
+Typically, thyroid hormone levels are high and TSH levels are low.
 A thyroid scan may also be recommended to help determine the cause of hyperthyroidism (Graves' disease, toxic nodular goiter, or thyroiditis).

 Graves' Disease: Medical Therapy

-Anti-thyroid medication such as Methimazole (MMI or Tapazole) and Propylthiouracil (PTU). work by decreasing how much thyroid hormone the body makes.
+Anti-thyroid medication such as Methimazole (MMI or Tapazole) and Propylthiouracil (PTU).
+Work by decreasing the amount of thyroid hormone the body makes.
 Both are very effective, but methimazole is preferred because of a greater risk of serious side effects with PTU.
-These medications can be used as a short and a long term (up to 1 to 2 years) treatment for Graves' disease.
+These medications can be used as a short-term and long-term (up to 1 to 2 years) treatment for Graves' disease.
 The disease goes into remission in about 30 percent of people, and antithyroid drugs can be used to control hyperthyroidism while waiting to see if remission occurs.
 Antithyroid drugs have some minor side effects, such as rash, hives, painful joints, fever, and stomach upset.
 A more serious complication called agranulocytosis (lack of white blood cells) and liver failure can occur.
-White blood cell count and liver function should be frequently checked while patient is taking these medications.
+White blood cell count and liver function should be frequently checked while the patient is taking these medications.
 Beta-blockers, such as atenolol, are often started as soon as the diagnosis of hyperthyroidism is made.
 While beta-blockers do not reduce thyroid hormone production, they can control many of the bothersome symptoms, such as rapid heart rate, tremors, anxiety, and heat intolerance.
 Once the hyperthyroidism is under control (with antithyroid drugs, surgery, or radioactive iodine), the beta-blocker is stopped.

 Graves' Disease: Radioactive Iodine

 Destroying the thyroid with radiation, called radioiodine ablation, is a permanent way to treat hyperthyroidism.
 The amount of radiation used is small.
 Radioiodine is given in liquid or capsule form, and it works by destroying much of the thyroid tissue.
 This takes about 6 to 18 weeks.
-People with Graves' disease may have their eye symptoms worsen after therapy and it is contraindicated with Graves’ ophthalmopathy.
-Also females who want to became pregnant and children should not be given radioactive iodine.
+People with Graves' disease may have their eye symptoms worsen after therapy, and it is contraindicated in Graves’ ophthalmopathy.
+Also, females who want to become pregnant and children should not be given radioactive iodine.

 Thyroid Surgery for Graves' Disease